 CIL: The third and fourth sentences of paragraph 21 (“It entails . . . escalate further.”) suggest that an appropriately empowered government agency can be responsible for bringing investor grievances to the attention of high-level government bodies.
 In our view, this statement would benefit from clarification.
 A question could be raised as to the practical means through which a single government agency could become aware of grievances which may arise in connection with other government agencies, such as line ministries.
 On the fifth sentence of paragraph 21, we have concerns about the assertion that an early alert mechanism could track “how much investment is retained and expanded”.
 First, it is not clear to us, even on the World Bank’s own guidance, how States would be able to do this in a meaningful and accurate way.
 Research has shown how difficult it is for States, even those with developed economies, to maintain accurate FDI figures for inflows, outflows and stocks.
 Indeed, there are wide discrepancies in FDI data even among organisations which routinely track FDI (e.g., World Bank, IMF and domestic investment agencies).
 Second, doubts may be expressed about the methodological basis for correlating the resolution of a grievance — which, even if it had not been resolved, may not have led to a formal dispute — with the investor’s decision to remain in the country or expand its investment there.
 In summary, we would suggest that the claim in the fifth sentence of paragraph 21 lacks empirical basis and is, in any case, not central to the prevention and mitigation of disputes and should, therefore, be dropped.

 World Bank: Reference to SIRM should be replaced with investment retention/grievance/dispute prevention mechanism.
 These terms have been inter-changeably used in countries- but core elements adopted have been the same.
 Regarding reference to retention/expansion- indeed there are challenges around FDI statistics as well as establishing correlation and causality with various outcomes.
 Nonetheless, surveys and research show the factors that affect investment attraction and retention.
 Experience also shows that incorporating monitoring and evaluation metrics within institutional set ups can improve their performance.
 Thus, though measurement may not be perfect, it is an important driver to get public agencies aligned on key development objectives (for example, jobs, investment, FDI targets are set up by agencies – not based on causality or even corelation).
 From the perspective of drafting these Guidelines, if the Working Group prefers to remove the square bracket-ed text (that is, [how much investment is retained and expanded as a result]), this would be acceptable.

-22. Paragraph 22.3 of the proposed IFD Agreement states that the focal point or appropriate mechanism could also assist in resolving problems of investors or potential investors and recommend measures to improve the investment environment.
+22. [In this respect, measures adopted for dispute prevention may be complementary to article 22.3 of the IFD Agreement, which states that the focal point or appropriate mechanism could also assist in resolving problems of investors or potential investors and recommend measures to improve the investment environment.]

+4. Early identification of differences with investors and stakeholders through reliance on alternative dispute resolution services other than arbitration

+**.
+Alternative dispute resolution techniques such as mediation can prove very effective in preventing investment disputes.
+Mediation-based processes are indeed often relied on for the early identification of differences between parties to a transaction or a project and they provide with efficient tools to overcome them.

 Comments